wp-plugins/gwolle-gb/readme.txt

 == Frequently Asked Questions ==

+= How do I get people to post messages in my guestbook? =

+You could start by writing the first entry yourself, and invite people to leave a message.

 = Which entries are visible on the Frontend? =

 Starting with version 1.0, the following entries are listed on the Frontend: